umamule/REACT-JS/readme.md

 ## Step to create react with vite

-Step 1: open command prompt or terminal and type "npm create@latest my-app"
+Step 1: open command prompt or terminal and type "npm create vite@latest my-app"

 Step 2: navigate to the project folder by typing "cd my-app"